Gayatriv196/100-DAYS-DSA/README.md

 * - Day 10: Implemented solution for "Unique Number of Occurrences" using hashmap and hashset.
 * - Day 11: Added Missing Numbers in C++ (set approach).
 * - Day 12: Reverse an array using two-pointer approach.
-* - Day 13:Second largest element solution added.
+* - Day 13: Second largest element solution added.
-* - Day 14:Sum of an array
+* - Day 14: Sum of an array